 Enhancement-led Institutional Review

-In a Key Themes letter we received one week after the QAA's visit, it was confirmed that the Panel had confidence in the effectiveness of the University’s management of academic standards, and of the assurance and enhancement of the student learning experience, both currently and in the future.
+In all reviews to date, the ELIR review teams reached the best possible conclusions about the University: In 2014 and 2009, the team had ‘confidence’ in the effectiveness of the University’s management of academic standards, and of the assurance and enhancement of the student learning experience, both currently and in the future; and in 2004, the team had ‘broad confidence’ in the soundness of University procedures.